-As described in Note 7 to the consolidated financial statements, the carrying amount of the Company's work in progress inventories, consisting of stockpiled ore, was \$2,367,000 as at December 31, 2023.
-As more fully described in Notes 3 and 4 to the consolidated financial statements, estimates in the carrying values of inventories arise due to the nature of the valuation of work in progress inventories based on an appropriate allocation of expenditures incurred, and depreciation and depletion relating to mining operations incurred.
+As described in Note 7 to the consolidated financial statements, the carrying amount of the Company's work in progress inventories, consisting of stockpiled ore placed upon the heap leach pad, was \$1,133,000 as at December 31, 2024.
+As more fully described in Notes 3 and 4 to the consolidated financial statements, estimates in the carrying values of inventories arise due to the nature of the valuation of work in progress inventories based on an appropriate allocation of expenditures incurred, and depreciation and depletion relating to mining operations incurred up to the point of placing the ore on the pad.
 Changes in these estimates can result in a change in mine operating costs of future periods and carrying amounts of inventories.

 We identified the valuation of work in progress inventories to be a key audit matter due to risk of error due to the sensitivity of management's key valuation assumptions within their model that estimate net realizable value for ore stockpiles.
-The key valuation assumptions we focused on were the costing of ore stockpiles on hand, reviewing estimated amount of ore, the grade of the ore, and the expected recovery of ore into gold.
+The key valuation assumptions we focused on were the costing of ore stockpiles on hand, reviewing estimated amount of ore on the leach pad, the grade of the ore placed on the leach pad, and the expected recovery of ore into gold.
 The valuation of work in progress inventories is sensitive to small changes in these assumptions.